sygmaprotocol/sygma-sdk/examples/evm-to-evm-erc20-contract-call/README.md

 `PRIVATE_KEY="YOUR_PRIVATE_KEY_HERE"`

-To send an ERC20 example transfer run:
+Run the transfer script using:

 ```bash
 yarn run transfer